Subject: Economics

 Recent policy debates highlight contract farming, dismantling outdated APMC structures, and encouraging private investment in agri-supply chains.
 Technology-driven solutions—like precision farming, drone-based soil analysis—offer productivity boosts.
 However, smallholders need credit support, irrigation coverage, and risk management through crop insurance.
 Exam angles include analyzing farm protest contexts, global best practices, and how to incorporate sustainable methods (organic, zero-budget natural farming).
 A forward-looking approach envisions farmer producer organizations (FPOs), better extension services, and robust e-market platforms that reduce middlemen.
 Understanding these reforms is pivotal for ensuring food security and doubling farmer incomes.

-What does the term "depreciation" refer to in the context of assets?
+What does the term “national income” refer to?

 View QuestionWhich of the following best describes “capital formation”?

-View QuestionWhat is the main purpose of monetary policy?
+View QuestionWhat is the primary purpose of Special Economic Zones (SEZs)?

 View Question